teddyjfpender/awesome-snarkyjs-learnings/starter-contracts/3-counter-contract-recursion/README.md

 The interesting part is that these recursive program proofs can be exchanged between `User1` and `User2` as many times as they desire, or until some final state is reached!
 This opens up Mina to benefit from off-chain computation/proving that does not cause higher gas fees on the L1.

 ## Things to think about
-Should we build a zkApp that works using a ZkProgram like the `RecursiveAdd` in this example, the user experience can be quite a challenge!
+Should we build a zkApp that works using a ZkProgram like the `RecursiveAdd` in this example, the user experience can be quite a challenge if they're using a M2 Max Chip!
 For example, the proving time when running the `RunInteraction.js` script:
 ```sh
 compiling RecursiveAddition zkProgram and zkApp...
 73.757 sec
 making proof 0...
 570.915 sec